-If you were to give a gift to your boss for Xmas, wouldn’t it seem like you are attempting to suck up to your boss for some other ulterior motive?
+If you were to give a gift to your boss, wouldn’t it seem like you are attempting to suck up to your boss for some ulterior motive?
 It seems there are many factors to consider when it comes to getting your boss a present.

 However, a neutral solution would be to get a bunch of your colleagues together and buy a present for your boss as a unit.
 This way, nobody is sucking up to anyone.
 Just make sure your boss knows it’s from everyone and not only the person giving the gift.

 Some do recommend that when buying a present together that you don’t make it a personal, costly and not offensive.
 I think buying an offensive gift is like playing with fire.
 On one end it’s inappropriate for the workplace and the other if you get it wrong, it might change things forever.

 If your boss likes Whiskey, a quality bottle that not every average Joe can afford will make a great Christmas gift.
 Other gifting ideas could be practical and much more valuable to your boss than you could imagine.
 Think of something they use around the office and try to improve or simplify their life.

 The Telegraph has created a pretty neat list that includes letter openers, personalized golfing equipment (something like a scorekeeping book), bookends and my favorite wine, whiskey or gin tasting.
 Think of something that is small, not too expensive, useful and personal.

 Personalized gifts are always winners if they aren’t too quirky and actually will be used.

 So, will you take the plunge and buy your boss a present for Xmas this year or do you plan on skipping out?

 Luckily I’ve got a remote working situation going on at the moment so presents will never be needed.